UAceIt-Winter-of-Mentorship/Feel-Well-Web-App/README.md

 ## Future Scope
 The current project can be modified with more features and tech stacks to bring out the best from the website.
-1. Implemnenting the backend functionality so that the user data can be stored and health advice can be given according to the input provided.
+1. Implementing the backend functionality so that the user data can be stored and health advice can be given according to the input provided.
 2. Use of AI/ML to make the website more lively and user friendly.
 3. Adding of the testimonial section so that the user can share their feedback.
 4. Adding a new Yoga Section which will help to curb depression.